 What could be more beautiful and pure than a diamond?
 Indeed, diamonds have been capturing our attention and our eyes for thousands of years.
 The first mined-diamonds that we know about came from India 3,000 years ago, but some scholars have theorized that humans have been using diamonds in some way or another for 6,000 years!

 Diamonds are the crystalline form of pure carbon, and the hardest known substance on Earth (10 on the Mohs scale).
 Chemically identical to graphite, diamonds are formed in high temperature and pressure areas deep (about 86 miles!) beneath the Earth’s crust.
-It is thought that diamond formation takes 1 to 3 billion years.
+It is thought that diamond formation takes 1 to 3 billion years (sorry YECs).
 It is through deep volcanic eruptions that diamonds are driven towards the surface, usually in a rock called kimberlite that often contains many other minerals as well.

 Most diamonds are mined in Central and Southern Africa, but other large diamond producers include Russia, Australia, India, Canada and Brazil.
 One reason that diamonds are so expensive is because only about 20% of any diamond deposit is usable as gemstone quality.
 Most diamonds are too heavily flawed to have value, and of the 20% that is usable, most of those cut and polished stones will have visible flaws like feathers, nitrogen bubbles, or other inclusions.
-Truly flawless diamonds are extremely rare and extremely expensive.
+Truly flawless diamonds are extremely rare, and extremely expensive.

 Diamonds are generally graded for cut, color, clarity, and carat weight (the 4Cs).
 This grading is done by a certified gemologist or master jeweler, but it’s not an exact science due to the subjective nature of the scale of grading.
 Indeed, you could send off a diamond to three different laboratories and receive three different grades.
 Though these grades should be very close to one another, there are too many variables involved with an individual stone for the grading to be exact with anything other than carat weight.

-Because of the physical appeal of diamonds, there is a large market for simulants or imitation diamonds.
-Producers of these stones have gotten quite good at replicating the diamond-look, though nothing can really compare to the luster of a real diamond, and this has allowed the consumer to attain large diamond-looking stones at a fraction of the cost of a real one.
+Because of the physical appeal of diamonds, there is a large market for simulant or imitation diamonds.
+Producers of these stones have gotten quite good at replicating the diamond-look, though nothing can really compare to the luster of a real diamond, and this has allowed the consumer to attain large diamond-looking stones at a fraction of the cost of a natural one.
 Most experienced jewelers can determine if a diamond is real or not, and for those hard-to-determine cases, most will have a thermal tester on hand that sets aside any doubt.
 We recommend always buying any expensive jewelry from a reputable establishment, and when in doubt, have someone from that reputable establishment check out the stone before you make a purchase.
 As a rule of thumb, if the deal is almost too good to be true…

 Diamond is the birthstone for April and the 10th, 60th, and 75th (it’s possible!) wedding anniversary stone.
 Since diamonds have been in our culture for so long, they have a strong associations within our beliefs.
 Diamonds are considered to be the stone of truth and victory, and were often worn in battle to achieve those ends.
 Diamonds are also thought to protect individuals from mental illness, panic, and curses.
 Of course, they are also thought to strengthen the bonds between people, which is why they are often given as symbols of unity during marriage ceremonies.